Normandy witch trials

 The Normandy witch trials of 1669–1670, which took place in the province of Normandy in France, belong to the most famed of French witch hunts.
 In parallel with the witch trials of Guyenne and Bearn in 1670–72, it was one of the two last great witch hunts in France.
-It has an important role in the history of French witch trials, because together with the witch trials of Guyenne and Bearn, it resulted in an intervention from king Louis XIV of France, who stopped them, and introduced an edict designed to limit the persecution of witchcraft in France.
+It has an important role in the history of French witch trials, because together with the witch trials of Guyenne and Bearn, it resulted in an intervention from King Louis XIV, who stopped them, and introduced an edict designed to limit the persecution of witchcraft in France.

 Background

 The province of Normandy were under the jurisdiction of the Parlement of Rouen, which were much more severe than the Parlement of Paris in its attitude toward witchcraft.
 In contrast to the Parlement of Paris, which often refused to confirm death sentences for witchcraft and therefore restricted witchcraft persecution under its domains, the situation was reversed in Normandy, were Parlement of Rouen normally confirmed all death sentences for witchcraft.
 In contrast to the rest of France, the majority of witches in Normandy - two thirds - were male, often shepherds.